-A ping pong robot – If you begin to take your game more serious and want to practice even more then you can buy a table tennis robot that will fire balls at you to allow you to practice your shots.
+A ping pong robot – If you begin to take your game more seriously and want to practice even more then you can buy a table tennis robot.
+It’s a piece of kit that will fire balls at you to allow you to practice your shots.

 The first thing to do before starting play is to make sure you’re holding the paddle correctly.
 There are two main ways to grip your bat in table tennis: Shakehand and penhold grip.
 Each grip has its pros and cons but most experts recommend that the best grip for beginners is the shakehand grip.

-The basic rules are important to know when starting out.
-I know there are a ton of rules out there for ping pong but you don’t need to know them all right now.
-If you don’t feel like reading them now, or you feel as if you will probably forget, you can always have someone at a club explain the rules to you better while you are playing.
+The basic table tennis rules are important to know when starting out.
+There are a ton of rules out there for ping pong but you don’t need to know all of them right now.
+If you don’t feel like reading them, or you feel as if you will probably forget, you can always have someone at a club explain the rules to you better while you are playing.

-- When you and another person play a set of games it’s called a “match”.
-A match usually consists of a best three out of five games; so you could end up playing anywhere from three to five games total.
+- When you and another person play a set of games, it is called a “table tennis match”.
+A match usually consists of the best of three out of five games; so you could end up playing anywhere from three to five games in total.

-- After each game is played, the players then switch sides of the table, but the service always starts on the same side.
+- After each game concludes, the players then switch sides of the table tennis table, but the service always starts on the same side.

-The official rules around serving from the ITTF can be a little overwhelming so we’ve summarised the basic rules around a legal table tennis serve below.
+The official rules around serving from the ITTF can be a little overwhelming, so we’ve summarised the basic rules of a legal table tennis serve below.

 - The serve should begin with the ball in an open palm – This is to prevent players from spinning the ball as they toss it.

-- The ball must be thrown into the air at least 6 inches – This is to prevent players from serving quickly or hiding the ball to deceive their opponent.
+- You must throw the ball in the air at least 6 inches – This is to prevent players from serving quickly or hiding the ball to deceive their opponent.

 - You must strike the ball behind the end line of the table – This is to prevent players from getting very close to the net before serving.